 That is the Daily Login screen.
 If you tap on it you can see how many days in a row you have logged in.
 You can also see what rewards you’ll earn by logging into the game multiple days in a row.

 Your Player Profile is accessed by tapping on the character portrait in the top left of the main screen.
-Accessing your profile will allow you to view your name, level, number of unlocked characters, total number of arena wins, MVP, and the stats for your H.E.G.
+Accessing your profile will allow you to view your name, level, the number of unlocked characters, the total number of arena wins, MVP, and the stats for your H.E.G.
 From the Player Profile you can freely edit your display name, Profile Icon, and Portrait Border.

 Some of the Profile Icons will be locked when you first gain access to the Player Profile.
 You unlock new Profile Icons for different Heroes by unlocking the Hero for use in-game.
 Borders can also be unlocked by participating in the Arena!